Hyperiidea

-The Hyperiidea are a suborder of amphipods, small aquatic crustaceans.
-Unlike the other suborders of Amphipoda, hyperiids are exclusively marine and do not occur in fresh water.
+The Hyperiidea is one of the six suborders of amphipods, small aquatic crustaceans.
+Unlike some other suborders of Amphipoda, hyperiids are exclusively marine and do not occur in fresh water.
 Hyperiids are distinguished by their large eyes and planktonic habitat.
 Most species of hyperiids are parasites or predators of salps and jellyfish in the plankton, although Themisto gaudichaudii and a few relatives are free-swimming predators of copepods and other small planktonic animals.